IshaJaswal04/Mini-Project/README.md

+📌 Built with: HTML | CSS | JavaScript
+🌐 Hosted on: Vercel

 ## 🚀 Featured Projects

 Here are some of the projects I’ve worked on — showcasing frontend development and UI/UX skills: